kyma-project/busola/docs/extensibility/display-section.md

 The first two components are a list of widgets to display in the **header** section and the body of the page respectively.
-You can use the `resourceGraph` component to configure the ResourceGraph which shows relationships between resources.
+You can use the `resourceGraph` component to configure the ResourceGraph, which shows relationships between resources.

 ### Header and body parameters